University of Malta Students' Futsal Team: Season 2016–17

 The team grew and because Futsal Malta Association regulations allowed teams to compete independently from any club within the Maltese football league system, Mdina Knights F.C. and the Student section ceased collaboration in 2016.
 The University of Malta Students' Futsal Team became an independent organisation and was recognised as an official student organisation by the senate of the University of Malta.

 The team crowd funded its away kit, which would include the names of all those who contributed, in 2016.

 In 2016–17, the team saw unprecedented successful performances, including crushing victories against "Swieqi U-21", "Żurrieq Wolves", "Safi San Lorenzo", "Qrendi F.C.", and "Swieqi FC", but losing the match against Hamrun, and won important matches, for example, against Msida Futsal.
 The team entered the race for the Elite Group of the Gatorade Futsal League.
 With a draw against Sliema Futsal, the team achieved Elite status for the first time.

 Season 2017–18

 In the 2017–18 season, the team aimed to enter the Elite Round once again and was considered on par with the strongest clubs.
-However the club did not make it to the top round of Maltese futsal.
+(Note: Attributed to multiple sources:) However the club did not make it to the top round of Maltese futsal.
 The club also failed to win the Division One play-offs.
 Having finished first in the Division One pool, the team played a semi-final against Tarxien JMI and exited on penalties after a draw.
 In the Maltese Futsal Knockout Cup, the club managed to defeat Valletta FC Futsal Club in the quarter finals to arrive at the finals.
 The club defeated Luxol St Andrews Futsal Club with a five-to-two score and claimed its first trophy in Maltese domestic futsal.
 The team later presented the trophy to the rector of the University of Malta.